pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-rail.md

 	<img src="/images/train/sierra.jpg">
 </figure>

 **This is the observation car of the train.
 You can chill in this car to enjoy the scenery.
 They have a panoromic roof which provides beautiful views.
 There are chairs which face the windows directly and regualr tables for larger groups.
-You can grab your snacks, sip some wine, read a book or even play board games with friends**
+You can grab your snacks, sip some wine, read a book or even play board games with friends.
+You also get to meet random cool people here.**

 <figure>
 	<img src="/images/train/observation_car.jpg">